 The entire area around the lake is equally good with rock fields surrounding the cirque.
 Besides fossils, this is the home to marmots and pika, two residents of these alpine areas that make the most of the short summers.
 The marmots have been particularly bold these past few years, obviously accustomed to frequent hikers, and are quick to lick or chew on sweaty packs and hiking poles.
 Either secure equipment above their reach, or make ready to chase them down to retrieve hiking poles or other gear.

-Far less brazen, pika, the adorable rabbit relative lives among the rocky slopes.
+Far less brazen, pika, the adorable rabbit relative, lives among the rocky slopes.

 Visitors almost always hear their “eep!” before spotting a glimpse of them dashing over the boulders.
-When sitting quietly, it’s easier to figure out their pattern foraging on nearby forbs and grasses, then running them back to add them to the hay piles beneath the rocks.
+When sitting quietly, it’s easier to figure out their pattern of foraging on nearby forbs and grasses, then running them back to add them to the hay piles beneath the rocks.
 These caches supply food sources throughout the year as they remain active in their rock dwellings during the long winters.

-Headquarters Pass
+3. Headquarters Pass

 Before the final pull through the switchbacks to the pass, there’s a lovely spring that is the perfect place to grab lunch.
-It’s also a hot spot for fossils where it’s almost impossible to look at the rocky slope and not find a horned coral or other specimens.
+It’s also a hot spot for fossils, where it’s almost impossible to look at the rocky slope and not find a horned coral or other specimens.
 This is also the realm of pikas, a bonus during any stop.

 While mountain goats are sometimes seen near Our Lake, there is a fairly consistent group near Headquarters Pass.
-Montana Fish, Wildlife and Parks often surveys this area, and we counted 16 along the upper slopes near the switchbacks to the pass one July while during another season a nanny and kid met us on the trail.
+Montana Fish, Wildlife and Parks often surveys this area, and we counted 16 along the upper slopes near the switchbacks to the pass one July, while during another seaso,n a nanny and kid met us on the trail.
 Even knowing the geological history of the region, it’s always a bit surreal to have marine fossils where we find mountain goats and pika.

-The final push through the series of switchbacks along the limestone terrain tops out at the 7749-feet-high pass.
+The final push through the series of switchbacks along the limestone terrain tops out at the 7,749-feet-high pass.
 Expect wind at the top.
-The trail continues west paralleling Headquarters Creek and leading to any number of geological adventures, particularly considering that the Bob Marshall Wilderness holds the deepest cave in the United States, the Tears of the Turtle Cave at 1659-feet-deep, as well as the Virgil the Turtle’s Greathouse at 1586-feet, which is the third deepest.
+The trail continues west, paralleling Headquarters Creek and leading to any number of geological adventures, particularly considering that the Bob Marshall Wilderness holds the deepest cave in the United States, the Tears of the Turtle Cave at 1659-feet-deep, as well as the Virgil the Turtle’s Greathouse at 1586-feet, which is the third deepest.

-As with shells along the beach, it’s tempting to take a few home, but should we?
-As a general rule, according to the United States Department of the Agricultural, “Fossil hunting allows the collection of petrified wood, invertebrate and plant fossils for personal use.
+As with shells along the beach, it’s tempting when you find fossils in the Rocky Mountains to take a few home, but should we?
+As a general rule, according to the United States Department of Agriculture, “Fossil hunting allows the collection of petrified wood, invertebrate and plant fossils for personal use.
 Invertebrate fossils, such as clams, do not have an internal skeleton.
 Collection of vertebrate (has internal skeleton) fossils requires a permit (36 CFR 261.9i).”

 This allows hobbyists to bring home fossils of the marine life found along these wonderful hikes, but be sure to check with district offices before collecting to ensure there is no exception.

-What began as a simple field trip for the kids turned into an eye-opening revelation of the geological history of the Rocky Mountain front.
+What began as a simple field trip for the kids turned into an eye-opening revelation of the geological history of the Rocky Mountain Front.
 The reality is that these marine fossils scratch the surface of the wonders written within these rocks.
-Discovering more of its fascinating stories remains a life-long pursuit.
+Discovering more of its fascinating stories remains a lifelong pursuit.

 This story about sea creatures at 7000 feet previously appeared in Rock & Gem magazine.
-Click here to subscribe!
+Click here to subscribe.
 Story and photos by Amy Grisak.